PaulAnnekov/donntu-sem5-ai-lab1/README.md

 MPI.
 Collective operations of data exchange (mpi-collective)
 --------------------------------------------------------------------

 Distributed computing of task using MPI with collective data exchange.
+Calculates the dot product of each row of the original matrix on the input vector and returns the minimum.

 This project was made for Lab 3 on Parallel Computing in the 5th semester.